Quantum Data Compression and Quantum Cross Entropy: Information Source and Strong Typicality

+Details of the properties of quantum cross entropy, and its relation to the maximum likelihood principle, is highlighted in \cite{max}.

-\section{Information source and strong typicality}
+\section{Information Source and Strong Typicality}

 There are different models in defining an information source.
 We start from one simple but fruitful model for a classical information source \cite{network}.
-The source emits a letter from a finite alphabet $\mathcal{I}$ with $D$ letters at each single use.
+The source emits a symbol from a finite alphabet $\mathcal{I}$ with $D$ symbols at each single use.
 We assume that different uses of the source are independent and identically distributed.
-A possible output from $N$ consecutive uses is a sequence $i^N = i_1, i_2, ... , i_n, ... , i_N$ sampled from $N$ random variables $I_1, I_2, ... , I_n, ... , I_N$.
-We denote the probability of emitting letter $i$ on any given use of the source as $P(i) = p_i$.
-Typically, the frequency of occurrence of any given letter $i$ in a sequence output is close to $p_i$.
-To formalize this intuition, we first define the empirical probability mass function of $i^N$ (also referred to as its type) as
+A possible output from $N$ consecutive uses is a sequence $\textbf{x} = i_1, i_2, ... , i_n, ... , i_N$ sampled from $N$ random variables $I_1, I_2, ... , I_n, ... , I_N$.
+We denote the probability of emitting symbol $i$ on any given use of the source as $P(i) = p_i$.
+Typically, the frequency of occurrence of any given symbol $i$ in a sequence output is close to $p_i$.
+To formalize this intuition, we first define the empirical probability mass function of $\textbf{x}$ (also referred to as its type) as

-For example, if $i^N = (0, 1, 1, 0, 0, 1, 0)$, then $\pi (i|i^N) = \frac{4}{7}$ for $i = 0$, and $\pi(i|i^N) = \frac{3}{7}$ for $i = 1$.
+For example, if $\textbf{x} = (0, 1, 1, 0, 0, 1, 0)$, then $\pi (i|\textbf{x}) = \frac{4}{7}$ for $i = 0$, and $\pi(i|\textbf{x}) = \frac{3}{7}$ for $i = 1$.

 When $N$ is large, by the law of large numbers, for each $i \in \mathcal{I}$,